marcosguida/EarthTech-API/README.md

 ## Features
 - Displays update data on agricultural zoning in the state of Tocantins, Brazil.
-- CRUD for information on  ``"safra", "cultura" , "municipio" , "microrrregiao", "solo"``.
+- CRUD for information on  ``"safra", "cultura" , "descricao" , "municipio" , "microrrregiao", "solo"``.

 ## Usages and URI